studenttak/modules/0423/mdModule.md

 After the content is built, the URL to the published content will be `https://<username>.github.io/<repo>`, replace `<username>` with your GitHub username, and replace `<repo>` with the name of the repository.
 Note that the initial publication can take some time!

+# Editing

+## Modules

+A module is a unit (quantum) of publication.
+The repo is set up to recognize the title of a module automatically and make a directory.
+When you clone the repo, it inherits all the published modules.

+### Remove a module

+To remove a module, navigate to the directory of the module (usually a number, such as `0279`).
+Click `...`, then click "Delete directory".
+You also need to confirm with clicking "Commit changes..."
+A new dialog box asks for one more confirmation with an optional description.

+### Add a module

+To add a new module, first navigate to the root of the repo.
+The URL of the root fo the repo is `github.com/<username>/<repo>`.

+Click the `+` icon, then "Create a new file".

+In the textbox with a description of "Name your file...", type `<module number>/<mdModule.md`. `<module number>` should be replaced by a number that identifies the module.
+The name of the Markdown file can be `index.md` or any filename with an extension of `md`.

+Then edit the content in the main editing area.
+Remember to click "Commit changes..." to save the content.

+Note that as soon as the content is committed, the "workflow" to publish the committed content will start.